 Owls eat smaller birds and rodents, and consume them whole.
 They can't digest the bones, feathers, fur, and teeth, so that is hacked up later in the form of a pellet.
-You can find these pellets underneath trees, especially evergreen trees, year round.
+You can find these pellets underneath trees, year-round.

 All animals poop.
 These animal droppings, also known as scat, can tell you that an animal was there.
-And since animals eat different things, their scat is also different.
+And since animals eat different things, their scat looks different.